-If you are facing the Four Abominable A’s in Marriage, please know you and I are not designed to face these giants alone.
+If you are facing one of the Four Abominable A’s in Marriage, please know you and I are not designed to face these giants alone.
 Healing happens with God and in a community.
-Seek out a safe church community who values marriage.
+Seek out a safe church community that values marriage.
 It’s so important to get educated and get help.

 #7 Say “Yes” to all the remedies